jollyoldsaintnixon/goodPlays/README.md

   INDEX:
     - implement paginate (somehow)
   GAME COMMENTS:
-    - renders all comments as top level on user profile
     - can click on comment in user profile to go to that comment in the game show page
     - editable by user
     - Rerender on update
     - make child rearing more efficient
-  SIGN UP PAGES:
-    - validate email on backend